ai-cfia/ailab-db/README.md

 # What is louis-db ?

 Louis-db is the database of [Louis](https://github.com/ai-cfia/louis).
 It includes all of the python and bash scripts as well as sql functions.
 It uses ada-002 API (Application Programming Interface) for semantic search.
+Ada is a model that vectorises text to make a semantic representation out of it.
+It follows this process :
+> Taking the text, passing it through the model, putting it in an embedding table that will work like an index.

 - The *bin* folder : This folder contains all of the bash scripts that would be useful to set up the database.